noprompt/vic/README.markdown

 ```

 **Note:** You do not have to specify a background unless you want to
 explicitly.
-When rendering your color scheme an will be made to
+When rendering your color scheme an attempt will be made to
 determine the background setting by checking the "Normal" highlight group's
 `guibg` value (if it exists).
 Otherwise the background will be set to "dark".
+Make sure you set the background manually if you do not want this behavior.

 Alternatively, you can also write your color scheme in a block which is
 evaluated in the context of the `ColorScheme` object.